TanjaKec/bootcamp/content/_index.en.md

 ![Red variant](/images/bootcamp.jpg?width=40pc)

 > **R** together with **RStudio** is the best data science tool!
-It is open source and free software that is available to anyone with a desire to discover, learn, explore, experiance, expand and share the algorithms of their data science journy.
+It is open source and free software that is available to anyone with a desire to discover, learn, explore, experience, expand and share the algorithms of their data science journey.

 ![Red variant](/images/WEDeming.jpg?width=35pc)